-A child in a rear-facing child restraint can be seriously injured if the front passenger's air bag inflates.
-This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
+A child in a rear-facing child restraint can be seriously injured or killed if the front passenger's air bag inflates.
+This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
 If your vehicle is a passenger van, always secure a rear-facing child restraint in a rear seat.

 If your vehicle is a cargo van with a right front passenger air bag, do not use a rear-facing child restraint in this vehicle.
 If a forward-facing child restraint is suitable for your child, always move the passenger seat as far back as it will go.
-You'll be using the lap-shoulder belt.
-See the earlier part about the top strap if the child restraint has one.